 professional associations, educational institutions, software developers, and service providers.

-Age Associates is a recognized leader in this field and regularly invited to
+Age Associates is a recognized leader in this field and is regularly invited to

 many regional, national, and international conferences.

-is founder and President of Information Age Associates, Inc. He
+is founder and President of Information Age Associates, LLC He

 has done extensive strategic planning, large-scale project management,